Pattern Rigidity and the Hilbert-Smith Conjecture: Ahlfors Regular Metric Measure Spaces

-\begin{theorem} (\cite{mz}, Thm 4.6) Let $G_0$ be the connected component of the identity in a locally compact topological group $G$.
-For each neighborhood $U$ of the identity in $G_0$, there exists a compact normal subgroup $K \subset U$ such that the quotient group $G_0/K$ is a Lie group. \end{theorem}
+\begin{theorem} (Sections 4.5, 4.6, 4.9 of \cite{mz}, \cite{gleason}) Let $G_0$ be the connected component of the identity in a locally compact topological group $G$ such that $G/G_0$ is compact.
+For each neighborhood $U$ of the identity in $G_0$, there exists a compact normal subgroup $K \subset U$ such that the quotient group $G_0/K$ is a Lie group. \\ Small subgroups of connected locally compact finite dimensional groups are totally disconnected and belong to the center. \\ Any locally compact finite dimensional group with no small subgroups is a Lie group. \end{theorem}

+\begin{rmk} {\rm The hypothesis in Theorem \ref{smallsubgp} that $G/G_0$ is compact is superfluous.
+Let $H=G/G_0$ and $q : G \rightarrow H$ be the quotient homomorphism.
+By Theorem \ref{hr1}, $H $ contains a compact open totally disconnected subgroup $H_1$.
+Let $G_1 = q^{-1} (H_1)$.
+Then $G_0$ is the connected component of the identity of $G_1$ and $G_1/G_0$ is compact.
+Theorem \ref{smallsubgp} now applies.}\end{rmk}